glorpen/GlorpenCompassConnectorBundle/README.rst

 Usage
 =====

-There are three kind of "paths":
+There are four kind of "paths":

 - app: looks like ``@MyBundle:public/images/asset.png``
+- app global: cannot be converted to URL, looks like ``@data/image.png`` and will resolve to ``app/Resources/data/image.png``
 - vendor: a relative path, should be used only by compass plugins (eg. zurb-foundation, blueprint)
 - absolute path: starts with ``/``, ``http://`` etc. and will NOT be changed by connector